 The EYFS Curriculum at Hill West

-At Hill West Primary, we believe that the Early Years Foundation Stage is crucial in securing solid foundations that children are going to continue to build upon.
-It is our intent that all children that enter our EYFS classrooms develop emotionally, verbally, physically and cognitively whilst embarking upon a lifelong love of learning.
+At Hill West Primary, we believe that the Early Years Foundation Stage is crucial in securing solid foundations that children can continue to build upon.
+It is our intent that all children that enter our EYFS classrooms develop emotionally, verbally, physically and cognitively, whilst embarking upon a lifelong love of learning.
 We believe that all children will succeed and are passionate in supporting all children to achieve their full potential.
 With all this in mind, we begin each school year by looking at the individual needs of our children and, taking into account their different starting points, we then carefully develop our flexible EYFS Curriculum.
-This is of course under-pinned by the assessments undertaken by our 17 preschool settings that support the transition of our pupils into school.
-As a result our children to make excellent progress from their individual starting points.
+This is, of course, under-pinned by the assessments undertaken by our 17 preschool settings that support the transition of our pupils into school.
+As a result, our children make excellent progress from their individual starting points.

 Birmingham Curriculum Statement